Deeds: What role do they play in Salvation?

 Psalm 6:4: Return, Lord, rescue my soul; Save me because of Your mercy.
 5 For there is no mention of You in death; In Sheol, ["the grave" KJV] who will praise You?

-* As with the Spirit, after death a person - a Soul - is in God's hands.
-He will be re-created when he is Resurrected:
+* As with the Spirit, after dying in this world every Person - every Soul - is in God's hands for safekeeping.
+Every Soul will be re-created when he/she is Resurrected:

 Ezekiel 18:4: Behold, all souls are Mine; the soul of the father as well as the soul of the son is Mine.
 The soul who sins will die. ...
 20 The person who sins will die.